naokimas/naokimasuda.github.io/gsd.md

 ## Mentor

-- Each new PhD student is assigned a mentor unless you already have a research advisor.
+- Each new PhD student is assigned a mentor unless you already have an advisor.
 - Mentor's roles:
   - Advise the mentee on the course choice.
   - Help the mentee to find research advisor.